sararob/hacked_news/README.md

 </p>
 <h3>Challenges of Scaling</h3>
 <p>
     To support more traffic, I could scale up to more dynos on Heroku.
+For enhanced scalability, I would want to add redundant firewalls and more web servers.
+To support more complex features,
 </p>